xz-stjude/idcov/README.md

 ### 1. Docker

 Make sure docker is installed.
 Confirm by executing `docker images`.
-It should show you a list your local docker images.
+It should show you a list of your local docker images.
 Note that this list might be empty, in which case you will only see a line of column headers.
 Consult the [docker installation guide](https://docs.docker.com/get-docker/) if any error occurs.